kubrickfr/avsc-wiki/API.md

 + `val` {...} A value deserialized by the underlying type.

-This method should return the final, wrapped, value. *This method is abstract and should be implemented but not called directly.*
+This method should return the converted value. *This method is abstract and should be implemented but not called directly.*

 ##### `type._toValue(any)`

-+ `any` {...} A wrapped value.
++ `any` {...} A derived value.

-This method should return a value which can be serialized by the underlying type. *This method is abstract and should be implemented but not called directly.*
+This method should return a value which can be serialized by the underlying type.
+If `any` isn't a valid value for this logical type, you can either return `undefined` or throw an exception (slower). *This method is abstract and should be implemented but not called directly.*

 ##### `type._resolve(type)`